atxtechbro/tech-skills-gym/README.md

 ### Progress Tracking System

-This repository includes a progress tracking system that stores session reports in a `.typing` folder (gitignored for privacy).
+This repository includes a progress tracking system that stores session reports in a `progress-data` folder (gitignored for privacy).
 This creates a self-reinforcing feedback loop where:

 1. Amazon Q generates personalized exercises based on your needs
 2. Your progress is tracked in detailed report cards